olarina/PracticalMachineLearning/index.md

 ## 3 3  carlitos           1323084231               820366 05/12/2011 11:23
 ```
 X is a row number, if I use it as predictor, it will ruin my prediction. cvtd_timestamp
-is now a factor variable (not convinient, I have to convert it) and is not important.
-So,
+is now a factor variable (not convinient, I have to convert it) and is not important (it
-I will remove it too.
+is just a date of experiment, we have it in other columns).
+So, I will remove it too.
 In the next chunk of code I will clean training and testing - in the
 same way.

 ```r